 - Saute vegetables

 A quick-cooking tip:- Cook the quinoa in advance and store it in the refrigerator or freezer.
-When you are in hurry and in no mood to cook, just sauté some veggies and add your pre-cooked quinoa and give them a nice and quick stir.
+When you are in a hurry and in no mood to cook, just sauté some veggies and add your pre-cooked quinoa and give them a nice and quick stir.
 Your healthy weeknight dinner will be ready in just 10 minutes.
 Check out my lazy vegan recipes.

 Recipe Card for Quinoa Fried Rice